NuCivic/react-dash/README.md

   }

 ```
-If the data to be used is static then we can place it in the element configuration at the settings file:
+If the data to be used is static then we can place it in the element's configuration in the settings file:

 ```javascript
 {